Cindy Birdsong: Kidnapping

 In December 1969, Birdsong was kidnapped while returning to her Los Angeles apartment with then–boyfriend Hewlett and their friend, Howard Meek.
 The intruder forced Birdsong to tie up the two, then forced her downstairs into her car at knifepoint.
-Birdsong managed to unlock the car door while Collier was driving and jumped out of the vehicle onto the Long Beach Freeway to safety.
-She was 'hospitalised with cuts, bruises and knife wounds.'
-Days later, Charles Collier, a maintenance man at Birdsong's apartment, surrendered himself in to Las Vegas police.
-In April the following year Collier was sentenced to five years to life in the (California) State Prison.
-Collier claimed he 'did not know why' he kidnapped Birdsong.
+Birdsong managed to unlock the car door while her captor was driving and jumped out of the vehicle onto the Long Beach Freeway to safety.
+She was "hospitalised with cuts, bruises and knife wounds".
+Days later, Charles Collier, a maintenance man at Birdsong's apartment, surrendered himself to the Las Vegas police.
+In April of the following year, Collier was sentenced to five years to life in a California state prison.
+Collier claimed he "did not know why" he kidnapped Birdsong.